Botox® Treatments and Dermal Filler Training Courses for Nurses

 We support our graduates throughout the course and beyond.
 We are always on hand to provide advice on procedures, products, and careers.
 Our aesthetic nurse graduates will be the best placed in the aesthetics industry.

-Unlike 1-2 day courses in aesthetics, we are the first in the UK to offer a fully accredited postgraduate qualification (L7Cert) in Injectables (Botox and fillers).
-As such, our nurses stand out from practitioners who only have an ‘advanced’ weekend course certificate.
+Unlike 1-2 day courses in aesthetics, regulated qualifications are nationally recognised evidence of your ability to deliver Injectables (Botox® and fillers).
+We were the first in the UK to offer a fully accredited postgraduate qualifications (L7Cert) in Injectables.

 In 2016, the government released guidelines on qualification requirements for delivery of non-surgical procedures.
 Our injectables qualification has been designed to meet these requirements, so you won’t have to retrain when aesthetic medicine becomes regulated.